-15809 (1994 JS) is a relatively small asteroid whose orbit extends beyond the orbit of Neptune.
+15809 (1994 JS) is a large asteroid whose orbit extends beyond the orbit of Neptune.
 NASA JPL has not classified 1994 JS as potentially hazardous because its orbit does not bring it close to Earth.

 1994 JS's orbit is 32.10 AU from Earth's orbit at its closest point.
 This means that there is an extremely wide berth between this asteroid and Earth at all times.

 Orbital simulations conducted by NASA JPL's CNEOS do not show any close approaches to Earth.

 1994 JS's orbit is determined by observations dating back to April 6, 1995.
 It was last officially observed on June 12, 2001.
 The IAU Minor Planet Center records 38 observations used to determine its orbit.

 The position of 15809 (1994 JS) is indicated by a ◯ pink circle.
 Note that the object may not be in your current field of view.
 Use the controls below to adjust position, location, and time.